inmation/WebStudio-docs/ReferenceDocs/widgets/form/README.md

 #### onSubmit

-When the `onSubmit` action is defined in the `actions` a `Submit` button, will be shown at the bottom right corner of the form.
+When the `onSubmit` action is defined in the `actions` a `Submit` button, will be shown in the bottom right corner of the form.

 ```jsonc
 {